Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/PLUGINS/FAST_CHUNK_PREGENERATOR.md

 ## What is Fast Chunk Pregenerator?

-Fast chunk pregenerator, or FCP, is a plugin that generates chunks of your world so it doesn't have to generate new chunks while people are exploring.
+Fast Chunk Pregenerator, or FCP, is a plugin that generates chunks of your world so it doesn't have to generate new chunks while people are exploring.
 It helps with server lag because generating new chunks takes up a lot of server resources.

 ## Prerequisites

 You need a server running which can handle Spigot plugins (for example Spigot, Paper or Purpur; look [here](../../../info/en_us/SERVER_JARS.md) for a further description of the servers)

-The first thing to do is to download FCP.
+Now what you need to do is download FCP.
 Go to [the Spigot Page](https://www.spigotmc.org/resources/fast-chunk-pregenerator.74429/) and click on `Download Now`

 [![Image of the Spigot Page](../../../IMAGES/PLUGINS/FAST_CHUNK_PREGENERATOR/DOWNLOAD_EXAMPLE.PNG)](https://www.spigotmc.org/resources/fast-chunk-pregenerator.74429/)

 ## Installation

-Move (or copy) the downloaded JAR into the plugins directory in your server directory (where the Server JAR is)
+Move (or copy) the downloaded JAR into the plugins directory in your server directory (where the Server JAR is).

 Now restart your server (do `/restart` or do `/stop` and start it again).